 Morning report takes place four days a week.
-During the first 15 minutes of morning report an internal medicine medical knowledge self-assessment program question is reviewed and discussed.
+During the first 10 minutes of morning report an internal medicine medical knowledge self-assessment program question is reviewed and discussed.

 Following the review, the long-call resident or intern presents on one of their most interesting and challenging admissions to the rest of house staff, as well as the internal medicine residency program director and associate director.

-The session is held in an interactive format and house staff is split up into teams to try and make the diagnosis based on available history and physical information.
+The session is held in an interactive format and house staff and students are split up into teams to try and make the diagnosis based on available history and physical information.
 Radiologic images and EKGs are presented on a screen for group interpretation.
 There is also discussion of further diagnostic work-up, management and clinic course, as well as key teaching points of the case.

-Categorical residents present hour-long topics of their choice as well as one morbidity and mortality case during their residency.
+Categorical second and third year residents present hour-long topics of their choice as well as one morbidity and mortality case during their residency.
 Both categorical and transitional year residents present a half-hour long topic of their choice.

 Board review sessions are held throughout most of the year except for “interview season” and focus on preparing categorical residents for the Internal Medicine Board Exam and for the practice of internal medicine.